What do semiconductors, building materials, aluminum, and plastics have in common?

 One way to achieve that is by applying Robotic Process Automation (RPA).
 Let’s see how it can be used in logistics and SCM to minimize disruptions, streamline operations, and decrease inventory costs.

 What’s RPA, and how can it boost SCM operations?

-The term Robotic Process Automation may sound daunting for those unfamiliar with AI-driven technologies.
-However, technical intricacies aside, its basic concept is actually easy to grasp.
+Robotic Process Automation may sound daunting for those unfamiliar with AI-driven technologies.
+However, technical intricacies aside, its basic concept is easy to grasp.

-Regardless of the industry, most businesses involve processes that are repetitive, based on rules, performed periodically, and involve large volumes of data.
+Regardless of the industry, most businesses involve repetitive processes based on rules, performed periodically, and involve large volumes of data.
 Due to their monotonous nature, they get time-consuming and tiresome if done by hand, making costly slips more likely.